 If you are a fan of the movie Jurassic Park, then you’ll want to visit Manawaiopuna Falls.
 These falls can only be reached by helicopter and are located in central Kauai.

 While these falls may be difficult to get to, they are definitely worth the trip.
-This waterfall is 400-feet high and plunges into a pool below, making it one of the most beautiful waterfalls in all of Hawaii!
+This waterfall is 400-feet high and plunges into a pool below, making it a must on our featured Hawaii waterfalls!

 Waipo’o Falls is one of the most beautiful waterfalls in all of Hawaii.
 These falls drop over 900 feet and make for a great view after a moderate hike of about 2.8 miles each way.

 The Kilauea Falls are a smaller but beautiful sight right near the residential areas of Kilauea.
-This makes it a perfect fall to visit after a quick trip to the Kilauea Fishmarket and other local businesses during your stay.
+This makes it a perfect fall to visit after a quick trip to local Kauai businesses during your stay.